kasimeka/GitOps-Golang_MySQL/README.md

 a local Jenkins server with docker & git capabilities.
-It's a modified version of the official [Jenkins](https://hub.docker.com/r/jenkins/jenkins) alpine image with the docker client installed and the local `/var/run/docker.sock` socket bound to the container; This allows the Jenkins server to run docker commands on the host machine which is a frugal but less secure Docker-in-Docker solution, and should never be used in a production environment.
+It's a modified version of the official [Jenkins](https://hub.docker.com/r/jenkins/jenkins) alpine image with the docker client installed and the local `/var/run/docker.sock` socket bound to the container's; This allows the Jenkins server to run docker commands on the host machine, which is a frugal but less secure Docker-in-Docker solution, and should never be used in a production environment.
 For a better Docker-in-Docker solution see
 [sysbox dind](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/dind.md)